5 Advanced Shopify Reports in BigQuery

 Once you’ve calculated RFM for each buyer, we generally define segments based on a combination of percentile distributions of RFM and hardcoded attributes:

-If you’re looking to take a deeper dive into buyer segmentation, check out our BigQuery recipe on this topic.
+If you're looking to take a deeper dive into buyer segmentation, check out this open source dbt project on GitHub that contains buyer segmentation SQL models.

 3. Sales + Margin Forecasting